rustic-ml/RusTaLib/docs/csv_guide.md

-# Working with CSV Data in rusttalib
+# Working with CSV Data in rustalib

-This guide explains how to effectively work with CSV data when using the rusttalib library.
+This guide explains how to effectively work with CSV data when using the rustalib library.

 ## CSV Format Requirements